cliffjsgit/chapter-9/README.md

      ~/chapter-9 (master)$ mkdir solutions

-Copy all of your final/completed lab chapter-9 solutions from all exercise problems into the solutions directory.
+Copy all of your final/completed chapter-9 lab **exercise solutions** from all exercise problems, and the **words.txt** file into the solutions directory.

      ~/chapter-9 (master)$ cp exercise*  solutions/
+     ~/chapter-9 (master)$ cp words.txt  solutions/
      ...

 Make sure that you copy all of your completed exercise solutions from this chapter